Lost-Outpost/Telsera/CONFIGURATION.md

 ... and you're done!
 Next time you go in-game, the menu will be slightly smaller to accomendate viewing better.

 </details>

+## OStim in 1stPerson

+Telsera uses [Improved Camera](https://www.nexusmods.com/skyrimspecialedition/mods/93962), which allows for various 3rdPerson actions to be performed from the 1stPerson perspective.
+As mentioned earlier in the guide, 1stPerson can be accessed via <kbd>Numpad/</kbd> or <kbd>MouseScrollWheel</kbd> during OStim scenes.

+Under the Optional Mods category in Telsera's instance of MO2, there's a file titled **"Improved Camera Config - FOV 90 for 1stPerson OStim Scenes (SEE README)"** that is turned OFF by default.
+This file basically locks the field-of-view at 90 while you play, so you're able to experience intimacy scenes in 1stPerson with better viewing pleasure.
+The downside to this is that it'll be LOCKED at 90, so if you go to manually change your field-of-view via the console or whatnot after you end a scene, it'll snap back to 90 until you set the file back to disabled.

 ## Character Presets